MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L03_ImportSolution.md

 In this lab, you will import the developed solutions and data.

-## Exercise 1 - Import starter solutions
+## Exercise 1 - Import Fabrikam solutions

 In this exercise, you will import the main solution into the **Practice** environment.